Reinforcement Learning in Different Phases of Quantum Control: Critical Scaling Analysis of the Control Phase Transitions

 \subsection{Coupled Qubits}

 One can also ask the question what happens to the quantum control phases in the thermodynamic limit, $L\to\infty$.
 To this end, we repeat the calculation for a series of chain lengths $L$.
+We omit the case $L=2$, in which the physics of the control problem has a different character, exhibiting spontaneous symmetry breaking in the glasy phase~\cite{bukov_17symmbreak}.
 Due to the non-integrable character of the many-body problem, we are limited to small system sizes.
-However, Fig.~\ref{fig:scaling_L} shows convincing data that we capture the behaviour of the system in the limit $L\to\infty$ for the relatively short ramp times under consideration.
-Moreover to our surprise the finite-size effects almost entirely disappear for $L\geq 6$ for all range of ramp times we are considering.
+However, Fig.~\ref{fig:scaling_L} shows convincing data that we capture the behaviour of the system in the limit $L\to\infty$ for the relatively short protocol durations under consideration.
+Moreover to our surprise the finite-size effects almost entirely disappear for $L\geq 6$ for all range of protocol durations we are considering.
 It seems that system is able to find an optimal solution, where the information simply does not propagate outside of a very small region and hence the optimal protocol rapidly becomes completely insensitive to the system size.

 Figure~\ref{fig:scaling_L}c-d shows the system size scaling of the negative logarithmic \emph{many-body} fidelity.
 While at $L=4$ we do see remnants of finite-size effects, starting from $L=6$ the curves are barely changing.
 A similar rapid system-size convergence is observed also for the order-parameter $q(T)$ (see Fig.~\ref{fig:scaling_L}a-b) and the entanglement entropy of the half chain (Fig.~\ref{fig:scaling_L}e).
 The protocol step size dependence of the order parameter $q(T)$, the average fidelity evaluations $N_\mathrm{fidevals}$, and the entanglement entropy $S_\mathrm{ent}^{L/2}$ of the half-chain are shown in Figs.~\ref{fig:scaling_dt}b,~\ref{fig:scaling_dt}d and~\ref{fig:scaling_L}f.